FerrenF/RaceMod/README.md

 Please join the modding channel in Necesse's discord and let me know if you have any suggestions or issues.
 Alternatively, comment in the appropriate steam workshop thread for bugs/issues/suggestions.
 I will probably not respond to random friend requests.

 ## Patch Notes

+0.1.24 - Patch 0.33 fixes.

+0.1.22 - Cache improvements, Fix for silent errors when blank Orc facial hair is selected.

 0.1.21 - Introduced Orcs, Neko Race, Texture Loader overhaul.

 0.0.21 - Called it.
 Updated for hotfix 0.32.1